thejimbirch/catsinmyyard/wp-content/plugins/sucuri-scanner/readme.txt

 === Sucuri Security - Auditing, Malware Scanner and Security Hardening ===
 Contributors: dd@sucuri.net
 Donate Link: https://sucuri.net/
-Tags: malware, security, firewall, scan, spam, virus, sucuri, protection,WordPress Security, Login Security,Security Auditing,File Integrity,htaccess,phishing,backdoors,SQL Injection, RFI, LFI, XSS, CSRF, website firewall, Website Security, Performance Optimization, Zero Day, Software Vulnerability, Exploits, Hacks, Attackers, Bad Actors, Reverse Proxy, Two Factor Security, Two Factor Authentication, Security Logs, HeatBleed Vulnerability, Website Protection, Bash Vulnerability, RevSlider Vulnerability, MailPoet Vulnerability, Malware Prevention, Website Firewall, Website AntiVirus, Security Response, Security Detection, Security Prevention
+Tags: security, malware, firewall, scan, spam, virus, sucuri, protection, backdoors, protection, prevention, monitoring, integrity, auditlog
 Requires at least:3.2
-Stable tag: 1.8.1
+Stable tag: 1.8.3
-Tested up to: 4.5.3
+Tested up to: 4.6.1

-The Sucuri WordPress Security plugin is a security toolset for security integrity monitoring, malware detection and security hardening.
+The Sucuri WordPress Security plugin is a toolset for security integrity monitoring, malware detection, audit logging and security hardening.

 == Description ==

-Sucuri Inc is a globally recognized authority in all matters related to website security, with specialization in WordPress Security.
+Sucuri is a globally recognized authority in all matters related to website security, with specialization in WordPress Security.

 The Sucuri Security WordPress Security plugin is free to all WordPress users.
-It is a security suite meant to complement your existing security posture.
-It offers it’s users four key security features for their website, each designed to have a positive affect on their security posture:
+It is a security suite meant to complement your existing security posture with seven key security features:

 <ol>
-<li>Security Activity Auditing</li>
+<li>Security Activity Audit Logging</li>
 <li>File Integrity Monitoring</li>
 <li>Remote Malware Scanning</li>
 <li>Blacklist Monitoring</li>
 <li>Effective Security Hardening</li>
 <li>Post-Hack Security Actions</li>
 <li>Security Notifications</li>
-<li>Website Firewall (add on)</li>
 </ol>

-= Security Activity Monitoring =
+= Security Activity Audit Logging =

 This is perhaps the most underutilized security function.
-It’s the act of monitoring all security related events within your WordPress install.
+It’s the act of monitoring all security related events within your WordPress site.
 The challenge is, what makes up a security event.
 In the eyes of Sucuri, any change that occurs within the application could be categorized as a security event, as such we try to record it.